 If you never attempted bread making with yeast before this pandemic, you may have started experimenting now while being confined to your home.
 After all, there is less risk involved than venturing out just for a basic staple like bread and buns.
-Therefore, I am going to show you a simple recipe to produce your own homemade sandwich buns that are delicious, light, economical and filling.
+Therefore, I am going to show you a simple recipe to produce your own homemade hamburger buns that are delicious, light, economical and filling using my recipe.

-My easy homemade sandwich buns are very basic without any eggs, but it doesn’t affect the quality.
+My easy homemade hamburger buns recipe is a very basic one without any eggs, but it doesn’t affect the quality.
 The amount of oil that I use helps keep the dough soft and tender for the perfect sandwich buns.

 I do use 1/3 cup of dry milk solids.
 If you don’t have this item at home, then you can substitute one cup of milk and take out one cup of water.